Best cloud service desk software of 2025

 Key features

-• Real-time reporting capabilities that allow organizations to access and analyze key metrics and performance indicators through customizable dashboards and reports
+• Real-time reporting capabilities provide immediate access to key metrics and performance indicators.

-• Self-service portal and knowledge base that allows users to search for solutions to common issues, submit service requests, and track the status of their requests
+• A self-service portal and knowledge base allow users to search for solutions to common issues, submit service requests, and track request status independently.

 Pros

-• Extensive customization options allow businesses to adapt the system to their needs
+• Extensive customization options allow you to adapt the system to your specific workflows, terminology, and processes.

-• Integrates seamlessly with other Jira software, providing a unified platform for both IT service management and agile project management
+• Seamless integration with other Atlassian products provides a unified platform for IT service management and agile project management.

 Cons

-• Support teams may experience complications when scaling up their service desk teams, increasing ticket volume, or adding new service offerings
+• Support teams may experience complications when scaling service desk operations, increasing ticket volume, or adding new service offerings.

 Price